Getting Started with xPack Windows Build Tools

 All binaries are:

-- Self-contained (include all required libraries).
+- Self-contained (include all required libraries)

-- Built on slightly older systems (to ensure compatibility with both old and new systems).
+- Built on slightly older systems (to ensure compatibility with both old and new systems)

 Compatibility with older systems

-Similarly to flatpacks or snap, but significantly simpler, xpm packages include all dependent shared libraries within the distributed archives, making the binaries independent of any similar libraries installed on the system.
-This ensures they can run on any system without needing specific libraries to be installed.
+Similarly to Flatpak or Snap, but significantly simpler, xpm packages include all dependent shared libraries within the distributed archives, making the binaries independent of any similar libraries installed on the system.
+This ensures they may execute on any system without requiring specific libraries to be installed.

-Also the builds are configured so that the binaries do not depend on being installed in specific folders, and can be installed in any location, including in user folders.
+Additionally, the builds are configured so that the binaries do not depend on being installed in specific folders, and may be installed in any location, including within user folders.

 Benefits